DannielF/javaCycle/README.md

 ## Getting Started

-Welcome to the Java world.
+Welcome to the Java world

 ## Folder Structure